 Organizations in every industry need project managers to lead each phase of a project to ensure a project meets business goals in a timely, cost-efficient manner.
 An individual with a master’s degree in project management has the skills and knowledge companies in just about every industry seek.

 Project managers are in higher demand due to more corporations turning to a project-based approach to meeting goals and assigning responsibilities.
 According to The Project Management Institute. an estimated 1.2 million project management posts will open each year through 2016.

 An online Master in Project Management degree offers working professionals the opportunity to enhance their business and management skills necessary for career advancement.

-The average annual earnings of a full-time project manager is $111,969†.
 A Master’s degree in Project Management deepens a person’s understanding of important subjects, cultivates professional skills, and may widen job opportunities as degree holders will meet more minimal education requirements.

 A degree in Project Management prepares an individual for several roles, such as project manager, project management analyst, information systems manager, scheduler, and quality management project coordinator, among many other possible positions.